FABRICATION: A Game that Makes Games (Work in Progess) and Generic Systems

 Spark

-Shared scene setting between the GM and players (Platform, Titl, and Question), and player's have some additional narrative influence via rolling their Spark attribute.
+Shared scene setting between the GM and players (Platform, Tilt, and Question), and player's have some additional narrative influence via rolling their Spark attribute.

 It's been repurposed in Sig: Manual of the Primes and After the War.